 Normally the more work the surgeon has done to repair the tissue, the more time you will spend recovering from the injury and surgery.
 You should expect not have full function of your shoulder and arm from 6 to 24 weeks.
 Physical therapy will be important to gain strength and range of motion in the shoulder.
 Preventing secondary conditions from developing is key to recovery.
 Lack of movement in the shoulder and deltoid muscle can weaken the arm and shoulder, leading to Frozen Shoulder.

-An open repair for the bicep muscle is only ever used to re-build a chronic tear or reattach the tissue to the bone.
+An open repair for the bicep muscle is typically only used to re-build a chronic tear or reattach tendon tissue to bone.
 Generally, the recovery period includes early rehabilitation at about 10 days and may continue for 4 to 6 weeks.
 It may take up to 20 weeks to fully return to activities after bicep surgery.
 A gradual return to sport-specific movement will need to happen as well to make sure the deltoid muscle is healing.

-Almost all postoperative care should include rest and restriction of movement for the affected area of the body.
+In almost all cases, postoperative care should include rest and restriction of movement for the affected area of the body.
 For some muscle injuries, 'rest' for the tissue can be made easier by immobilizing the injured muscle after surgery.
-For some injuries, the tissue may need to remain immobilized for up to 6 weeks.
-Long-term immobilization in some cases will help the tissue that is forming be strong and healthy.
+For some injuries, soft tissue may need to remain immobilized for up to 6 weeks.
+Long-term immobilization in some cases will help the soft tissue that is forming be strong and healthy.

 Getting Started with Your Post-Operative Rehabilitation